 The School of Practical Art is centrally located off Kenmore Square in the heart of Boston's Back Bay.
-Here is the locus of Boston's educational community including Boston University, Northeastern, Simmons, and The New England Conservatory of Music.
-Here also is the locus of Boston's cultural community with the Museum of Fine Arts, The Gardner Museum, Symphony Hall, Jordan Hall, the Hatch Music Shell, the Public Library, and the countless art galleries of Newbury Street.

-The School's location is no accident.
+Here is the center of Boston's educational community including Boston University, Northeastern, Simmons, and The New England Conservatory of Music.
+It is here that one also finds the center of Boston's cultural community with the Museum of Fine Arts, The Gardner Museum, Symphony Hall, Jordan Hall, the Hatch Music Shell, the Public Library, and the countless art galleries of Newbury Street.
+The site of the School is no accident.
 The School's program is designed to take advantage of these surrounding opportunities.
 Learning by doing carries the teaching program beyond the classroom and studio into the beauty and history of the city.
 Sketching trips are conducted at the Fenway, Public Gardens, Charles River Esplanade, and T Wharf.